 If you want the ultimate, you’ve got to be willing to pay the ultimate price.
 In this case, the ultimate price is a four-hour drive from Seattle to the western most point of the USA.

 Want to catch a 40 lb.
 King Salmon?
-Neah Bay is as close to fishing in Alaska as you will find in Washington state.
+Neah Bay is like little Alaska.
 Bring your own boat, rent a boat, or charter a guided tour.

-Shishi Beach may be a little Patagonia passe these days, but the Point of Arches is every bit as incredible as it was a million years ago.
+Shishi Beach may be Patagonia passe these days, but its still one of the best things to do in Washington State.
+We think the Point of Arches is every bit as incredible as it was a million years ago.

-In our opinion, the Space Needle is the most memorable thing you will do on your trip to Seattle.
-Built in for the ‘64 World’s Fair, the needle was the first of its kind.
-Several other needle-type structures were built in the following years, i.e., Tower of the Americas, CN Tower, etc., yet none of them can match the Seattle view.
+In our opinion, the Space Needle is the best thing to do in Seattle Washington.
+Built for the ‘64 World’s Fair, the needle was the first of its kind.
+Several other needle-type structures were built in the following years, i.e., Tower of the Americas, CN Tower, etc., yet none match the Seattle view.

 The best time to dine is around sunset, where you will enjoy a beautiful evening with rotating views of the Puget Sound islands, Mt.
 Rainier, Seattle skyline, and more.

 Alki is an energetic hub w/ both city and island views.
+It is one of our absolute favorite places in the city and one of our favorite things to do in Seattle.
 A quick boat ride from downtown has your there in under a half-hour; by car it’s about ten minutes*.
-There are several good restaurants, including Pegasus Pizza (get the Tom’s Special), and the famous Spud Fish and Chips.
-When the tide retreats far enough you can walk the beach around the lighthouse point to even better views on your way to Lincoln Park, another amazing local.
+There are several good restaurants, including Pegasus Pizza (get the Tom’s Special), and the famous Spud Fish and Chips (meh).
+When the tide retreats far enough you can walk the beach around the lighthouse to even better views on your way to Lincoln Park.

 *The recent closure of the West Seattle Bridge has complicated car travel to Alki Beach.

 Thirty miles east of Seattle is Snoqualmie Falls, the most famous waterfall in Washington State.
 A short and pretty drive down I-90 makes for a popular tourist stop, and the falls draw 1.5 million visitors a year.
-This is an easy way to get out of the city and spend a few hours doing something fun.
+One of the best things to do in Seattle Washington is to get out of the city and spend a few hours at Snoqualmie Falls.

 The primary view is near the parking lot and looks down on the falls from the north.
 It is easy to find and often very crowded.
 You can also hike down the trail to the power plants, which takes about 20 minutes.
 The hike is strenuous and leaves many folks huffing and puffing on the way back up, so some years back they put in a parking lot at the bottom.

-Once upon a time, folks could scamper out onto the rocks and picnic near the base of the falls.
-To read more about Snoqualmie Falls, click here.
+Once upon a time, folks could scamper out onto the rocks and picnic near the base of the falls (see above photo).
+But those days are behind us.
+Sigh.

 Two beautiful places to visit are Ft.
 Ebey State Park and Deception Pass.
 Deception Pass is a narrow strait between Whidbey and Fidalgo islands that is connected by a tall bridge.
-The areas on all sides of the bridge are fun to explore (cliffside picnic, anyone?) and walking across the bridge is an unforgettable experience.
+The areas on all sides of the bridge are fun to explore (cliffside picnic, anyone?) and walking across the bridge is unforgettable.

 Ebey State Park is a 650-acre park on the west-side of Whidbey.
-It is known for its expansive views of the sound and a military earthwork battery system.
-The park includes three miles of shoreline and the sunsets are incredible.
+It is known for its expansive, stunning views of the sound (especially at sunset), and a military earthwork battery system.

 We personally love the White Salmon, but good times are certainly also had on the Wenatchee, Methow, and Skykomish rivers.
-We picked the White Salmon because our boat seems to dump at the Staircase rapids every time – which we find hilarious and exhilarating – and the final stretch leads you over a damn waterfall.
+We picked the White Salmon because our boat seems to dump at the Staircase rapids every time – which we find hilarious and exhilarating – and you also go over a damn waterfall.

 Before you scroll to number thirteen and forget we ever mentioned this, there is a river, or stretch of river, for all degrees of adventure.
 If you aren’t into the whole risking-your-life thing, the Wenatchee and Methow have terrific Class II sections with pleasant, agreeable rides.
 In our opinion, everyone should raft a river because it is without a doubt the most fun you can have with your clothing on.

 If you’re going to visit us in the corner of the country, why not take the opportunity to stalk what is perhaps the most bizarre and surreal animal on earth?
-Do you want your experience to be memorable, or what?
+Do you want a memorable experience, or what?

 The San Juan Islands are made up of four major islands: Lopez, Orcas, Shaw, and San Juan.
 Reached primarily by ferry, the islands make for a lowkey and beautiful retreat from civilization.
 This is one of those places where people visit for a weekend and then decide to move there.

 Crystal Mountain is Washington State’s largest ski resort with 2600 acres.
 Located in the shadow of Mt.
-Rainier, the mountain has everything from miles of lazy green circles, to double black diamond slaughterhouses, to backcountry basin dreamscapes.
+Rainier, the mountain has everything from miles of lazy green circles to double black diamond slaughterhouses, to backcountry basin dreamscapes, to helicopter accessed powder peaks.
+For skiers, Crystal and Baker Mountains are two of the best things to do in Washington State.

 The Gorge at George is one of the finest outdoor concert settings in the nation.
 Located in George, which is basically a gas station and 500 farmers, the amphitheater is out of the way for anyone living in a major Washington city.
 So why would people drive 2.5 hours to see a concert when the Tacoma Dome is thirty minutes down the freeway?
 Because it’s a breathtaking venue.